Skip to main content

 Some employees on workers compensation return to work on reduced hours and/or alternative duties while recovering from an illness or injury.

-Employees returning to work on reduced hours will accumulate annual leave and sick leave according to their reduced hours of work.
+Employees returning to work on reduced hours will accrue annual leave and sick leave according to their reduced hours of work.
 They can also take annual leave and sick leave during this time.

 This applies to employees in all states and territories.

-Some employees who return to work on reduced hours also accumulate annual leave and/or sick leave while absent from work and receiving workers compensation.
-Please see the information above about accumulating annual leave and sick leave during workers compensation.
+Some employees who return to work on reduced hours also accrue annual leave and/or sick leave while absent from work and receiving workers compensation.
+Please see the information above about accruing annual leave and sick leave during workers compensation.

 Example: Returning to work on reduced hours